 Damascus Road Project, Inc. is a 100% trained volunteer run 501(c)3 non-profit organization.
 No one draws a wage, so 100% of funds donated directly serve our local communities.
 We have over 30 years of collective experience working with human trafficking in Wisconsin, Las Vegas, and across the U.S., as well as abroad.
-We assist victims, advocate for survivors, conduct training, raise awareness, partner with law enforcement, and perform outreaches.
+We assist those who have been victimized, advocate for survivors, conduct training, raise awareness, partner with law enforcement, and perform outreaches.
 Damascus Road Project, Inc. has participated in hotel outreach efforts at six Super Bowls.
 We have worked alongside a national missing children’s organization, other anti-trafficking NGO’s, and local law enforcement, resulting in recoveries each year.